What does Imogen mean?

 Imogen is an unusual given name for women.
 Imogen is an equally uncommon surname for both adults and children.
 (2000 U.S. Census)

 Charted below is the birth name history of Imogen for girls.
-Imogen entered the list in 2010 and reached its highest position of #34 in Australia in 2013, and is at #34 currently.
-(2013 Birth Statistics)
+Imogen entered the list in 2010 and reached its highest position of #1414 in the U.S. in 2014, and is at #1548 currently.
+(2015 Birth Statistics)